MooersLab/jupyterlabcctbxsnips/README.md

 **cctbx** also works with Python3.7 and Python 3.9, although PyMOL does not work with Python 3.9 yet.
 Note that the Anaconda Navigator does not support creation of new envs with Python 3.9 as of July 17, 2021, so you have to do so by the command line.

-Sometimes the planets are in alignment and you can install cctbx-base and pymol-bundle in the same environment.
+Sometimes, the planets are in alignment, and you can install cctbx-base and pymol-bundle in the same environment.
 This worked for me in January 2021, but by July 2021: there were too many dependency conflicts.
 In the latter case, install PyMOL in a separate conda env, make a Juptyer kernel for that env, and just switch kernels to use cells with PyMOL and other cells with **cctbx** in the same Jupyter notebook.